Where do I fit?

-I have two wonderful boys who taught me the meaning of unconditional love, something I did not experience growing up.
+I have two beautiful boys who taught me the meaning of unconditional love, something I did not experience growing up.
 I wish I could return to those days of aiming for the stars and contorting myself to please others.
 I want my children to have the happiness I never had.
-If all my disappointments result in their happiness, then my life on the ground will be worth it, and I will accept a life without a future.
+If all my disappointments result in their wellbeing, then my life on the ground will be worth it, and I will accept a life without a future.
 I may even get up knowing I’ll be knocked down again.

 My amateur poem “The Irony of Life” was written over 13 years ago when I was an optimist; now, I am a realist who no longer wants to fight.
 Am I fading away or just getting older and depressed at the thought of growing old alone?

 I am losing my passion for life and the company of others.
-I truly don’t care what people think of me.
+I genuinely don’t care what people think of me.
 Ironically, this is a liberating feeling, and I do love myself.
 I guess there is still hope for me.

 Although I still don’t know where I fit, this was a therapeutic post.